-Annual incentive compensation for each of the Company's executive officers is typically determined and paid under the PIP for such year.
+Annual incentive compensation for each of the Company's executive officers is typically determined and paid under the Performance Incentive Plan ("PIP") for such year.
 However, due to the impact of the COVID-19 pandemic, on August 11, 2020, the Compensation Committee suspended the PIP for fiscal 2020 with respect to all U.S. participants and certain non-U.S. participants (including the Named Executive Officers) and canceled any corresponding PIP awards relating to fiscal 2020 in their entirety.
+Effective as of July 1, 2020, the Compensation Committee adopted the 2020 Recovery Performance Plan to replace and supersede the PIP with respect to fiscal 2020 for such participants (including the Named Executive Officers).
+For fiscal 2021, the Compensation Committee reviewed and evaluated the historic components and approach of the PIP as used in pre-pandemic years and determined that it was an effective and meaningful program that incentivized our executive officers to achieve strong results for the Company.
+Accordingly, the Compensation Committee restored the PIP and paid compensation under the PIP as described below.
+The Company evaluated the continuing developments related to the impact of the COVID-19 pandemic on the Company's business operations and financials in making the decision to restore the PIP for fiscal 2021.